VoigtLab/dnaplotlib/README.md

 <a href="http://pubs.acs.org/doi/abs/10.1021/acssynbio.6b00252">Der B.S., Glassey E., Bartley B.A., Enghuus C., Goodman D.B., Gordon D.B., Voigt C.A., Gorochowski T.E., "DNAplotlib: programmable visualization of genetic designs and associated data", _ACS Synthetic Biology_, 2016.
 (DOI: 10.1021/acssynbio.6b00252)</a>

 ## Installation
-The DNAplotlib library is contained within the `dnaplotlib.py` file in the `lib` directory and requires Python 2.6 and matplotlib 1.2 or newer.
+The DNAplotlib library is contained within the `dnaplotlib.py` file in the `lib` directory and requires Python 3.6+ and matplotlib 3.8+.
 To install add the location of this file to your `PYTHONPATH` and you are good to: `import dnaplotlib`

 ## Getting Started
 We provide an extensive gallery of use cases for DNAplotlib in the `gallery` directory.
 Click on a thumbnail below to go directly to the example code: